psbiomech/open-hand-project/README.md

 # open-hand-project
-Original files for the Open Hand Project, the predecessor to Open Bionics.
+Original files for the Open Hand Project by Joel Gibbard, now managed by Open Bionics.